bugswithblas/bugswithblas.com/content/posts/http1 request smuggling thery and identification.md

 Here’s what's happening:

-The body has 13 bytes, but the Content-Length: 6 header tells the server to expect only 6 bytes (abc\r\n).
+The body has 13 bytes, but the Content-Length: 6 header tells the server to expect only 6 bytes.
 The presence of X after abc may reveal an inconsistency in how the frontend and backend interpret the request.

-Possible Responses
-Immediate rejection:
+**Possible Responses**

-The frontend correctly recognizes Transfer-Encoding: chunked and interprets X as an invalid chunk size (not hexadecimal).
-This suggests the server correctly processes TE and is likely not vulnerable.
+- 1. Immediate rejection: The frontend correctly recognizes Transfer-Encoding: chunked and interprets X as an invalid chunk size (not hexadecimal).This suggests the server correctly processes TE.
+But we cannot say how backend is reacting.
+In this situation is either TE.CL or TE.TE
-Correct response (no smuggling detected):

-This means the frontend and backend both rely on Content-Length, making the application resistant to request smuggling.
+- 2. Correct response: This means the frontend and backend both rely on Content-Length, making the application resistant to request smuggling.
-Timeout:

-The backend ignores Content-Length, interprets 3 abc as a chunk, but fails on X, as it's not a valid chunk size.
+ - 3. Timeout: The backend ignores Content-Length, interprets abc as a chunk, but fails on X, as it's not a valid chunk size.
 The backend waits indefinitely for a valid chunk size, which never arrives.
 This indicates a TE.CL vulnerability.

-Confirming TE.TE vs. TE.CL
+**Confirming TE.TE vs. TE.CL**

 To determine whether the application is vulnerable to TE.TE or TE.CL, send a second request:

 ```bash